ws-share

 Contributing

-2. from the cloned directory run npm install (this will install required dependancies, depending on your system may require)
+(this will install required dependancies, depending on your system may require) - be awesome!

 Running Example React Shared WebSocket Echo App